 The downside of XML for storage management?
 Even though storage vendors such as IBM, HDS, and Sun have expressed their support for CIM and XML, few - if any - vendors actually support it yet.

 StorageNetworks' Tony Scotto, senior vice president of product development, believes it will be another 2 to 4 years before storage falls in line with XML.
-In the meantime, he says,
+In the meantime,

 This was first published in July 2002